caroleatierney/MarshVegas/README.md

 *

 ### Explains which improvements you might make
-* would lke to have used multiple files
+* would like to have used multiple files

 ### Extras:
 * used an api